elewa-academy/Fundamentals/05-de-bug-off/README.md

   * Link to repo project
   * The user's github image
   * Who challenged who (if it's not your repo)
-* Link to Gallery repo's project for keeping score:
+* Link to your Gallery repo's project for keeping score:
   * A column per user who challenged you & accepted your fix:
     * A note linking to their repo's project
     * An issue linking to each merged PR & it's issue